LAStools/LAStools/README.md

 LAStools are a collection of highly-efficient, scriptable tools with multi-core batching that process LAS, compressed LAZ, Terrasolid BIN, ESRI Shapefiles (SHP), ASCII and others.

-You find the open-source part in
-.\LASlib and
-.\LASzip
-The documentation is placed at
-.\bin

 ## Open source tools:

 * `las2las` extracts last returns, clips, subsamples, translates, etc ...